All Saints' and St. Nicholas' Churches

 Some time ago ‘St Nicholas and All Hallows, East India Docks’ was given the nickname ‘St Nick’s’ and that’s how it’s known locally.
 So welcome to St Nick’s!
 The Parish of Poplar has two churches: All Saints which is the Parish Church and St Nick’s which is a daughter church.

-St Nick’s is on the corner of Aberfeldy Street and Dee Street, just off Abbott Road.
-Abbott Road can be reached either from the southbound Blackwall Tunnel Road, or from the A13 at the turning beside the Inner London Hotel.
+St Nick’s is on the corner of Aberfeldy Street and Dee Street, just off Abbott Road which can be reached either from the southbound Blackwall Tunnel Road, or from the A13 (going East) turning left into Abbott Road at the traffic lights.
+Note that the 309 bus stops outside the Church front door.